InformaticsResearchCenter/golang-restful-api-sample/README.md

 # golang-restful-api-sample
-Sample for Building RESTful API using Golang, and MySQL
+Sample for Building RESTful API using Golang, and MariaDB (MySQL)

 ## Golang Library